Mentors

 The Cloud Hackathon: Transitioning Earthdata Workflows to the Cloud is a virtual 5-day (4 hours per day) collaborative open science learning experience aimed at exploring, creating, and promoting effective cloud-based science and applications workflows using NASA Earthdata Cloud data, tools, and services (among others), in support of Earth science data processing and analysis in the era of big data.
 All details and tutorials are available at: https://nasa-openscapes.github.io/2021-Cloud-Hackathon/.

 The NASA Openscapes Mentors community is growing!
-Mentors from five DAACs continuing from 2021 are noted with an * below.
-We are excited to see the DAAC mentor community expand across the initial five DAACs to seven DAACS with ORNL and ASF Mentors joining us in 2022.
+Mentors from five DAACs who have continued from 2021 are noted with an * below.
+We are excited to see the DAAC mentor community expand with ORNL and ASF Mentors joining us in 2022 and SEDAC and OBDAAC Mentors joining in 2023 for representation from nine DAACs all together.
 Welcome!

 Andy Barrett*